kchu25/biology/blog/cas13d/cas13d_screen.md

 ## The Bigger Picture

 Beyond just understanding Cas13d, RNA-CHAMP opens up possibilities for studying many other RNA-binding proteins.
 By recycling sequencing chips, any lab with a microscope can now run massive parallel experiments that would have been prohibitively expensive before.
 That's the kind of democratization of technology that accelerates scientific progress!

+---

+## ⚠️ Important Limitation: Limited Target Diversity

+**The paper tested only 3 different target RNA sequences (called target #1, #2, and #3).** For each target, they tested thousands of variants (mismatches, insertions, deletions, different PFS sequences), but the underlying "matched" sequence was just one of three.

+### Is This Limiting?

+**Yes, somewhat.** Here's why:
+- Different RNA sequences have different base compositions (GC-rich vs AU-rich)
+- Different sequences fold into different structures
+- The "rules" might be sequence-context dependent
+- Ideally, you'd want to test dozens or hundreds of different target sequences

+### Why Such Limitation?

+**It's not really an instrument limitation - it's a practical/design choice:**

+1. **Chip capacity**: Each MiSeq chip can handle millions of clusters, which is plenty.
+The limitation isn't physical space.

+2. **Experimental design**: For each target sequence, they needed:
+   - All single mismatches (66 variants)
+   - All double mismatches (~2000 variants)
+   - All insertions and deletions (~2400 variants)
+   - PFS variations (~1500 variants)
+   - **Total: ~6000 variants per target**

+   Testing 100 different targets × 6000 variants = 600,000 sequences, which is feasible but...

+3. **The real bottleneck - validation**: They validated their RNA-CHAMP results with orthogonal methods:
+   - Biolayer Interferometry (BLI) for 16+ sequences
+   - Fluorescent cleavage assays for 19+ sequences
+   - Each validation experiment takes significant time and resources

+4. **Reproducibility**: They did biological replicates for each target, doubling the work

+5. **Analysis complexity**: Building and training models on more diverse sequences would be harder and might not reveal clearer patterns

+### Does This Undermine the Conclusions?

+**Partially, but the paper does several things to mitigate this:**

+✅ **Cross-target validation**: They show that patterns are consistent across all 3 targets (see their comparisons between target #1 and target #3)

+✅ **Comparison with published data**: They compared their results to Wessels et al. 2020, which did large-scale Cas13d screens in mammalian cells with different sequences.
+The patterns matched!
+(See Figure 3B)

+✅ **Biophysical validation**: BLI measurements on individual sequences confirmed the trends weren't chip artifacts

+✅ **Testing a different Cas13 variant**: They validated key findings with RfxCas13d (CasRx), showing the mechanism is conserved (Figure S8)

+✅ **Structural predictions align**: Their findings match what crystal structures show about solvent-exposed regions

+### The Bottom Line on Limitations

+This is actually a common trade-off in molecular biology:
+- **Depth vs. Breadth**: Go deep on a few targets with comprehensive perturbations, OR go broad with many targets but limited perturbations
+- They chose depth, which was appropriate for mechanistic understanding
+- A follow-up study testing 50-100 diverse targets would be valuable to confirm generalizability
+- But the core mechanistic insights (distal binding initiation, proximal activation, structure sensitivity) are likely universal features of Cas13d architecture